Linear Adversarial Concept Erasure: Linear Maximin Games

-This section focuses on the mathematical preliminaries necessary to develop linear adversarial concept removal.
-Specifically, we formulate the problem as a minimax game between a predictor that aims to predict a quantity that operationalizes the concept that tries to hinder the prediction by projecting the input embeddings to a subspace of predefined dimensionality.
-By \emph{constraining} the adversarial intervention to a linear projection, we maintain the advantages of linear methods---interpretability and transparency---while directly optimizing an expressive objective that aims to prevent \emph{any} linear model from predicting the concept of interest.
+This section focuses on the mathematical preliminaries necessary to develop linear adversarial concept removal, a formulation that allows us to impose a structure on the adversarial intervention.
+Specifically, we formulate the problem as a maximin game between a predictor that aims to predict a quantity that operationalizes the concept (e.g., binary gender) and an adversary that tries to hinder the prediction by projecting the representations onto a subspace of predefined dimensionality.
+By constraining the adversarial intervention to a linear projection, we maintain the advantages of linear methods---interpretability and transparency---while directly optimizing an expressive objective that aims to prevent \textit{any} linear model from predicting the concept of interest.